FujoWebDev/astrolabe/README.md

 </div>

-> [!WARNING]
->
-> This project is mid-refactor/cleanup from a bunch of personal experiments and
-> old code accumulated throughout the years.
-Expect some weirdness and
-> less-than-ideal code here and there.

 Astrolabe is a block-based Rich Text Editor which aims to provide a simple, extensible, and modern text editing experience to be reused across projects and provide a bridge across platforms.